 “Unprecedented lamb prices can certainly drive farm crime; livestock security must be a focus area”.

-For an on-farm Risk Review and farm insurance quote, please contact your local Achmea Risk Specialist today.
+For an on-farm appointment, please contact your local Achmea Risk Specialist today.

 Achmea also launched a dedicated ram stud stock insurance product at the 2019 Australian Sheep and Wool Show to cover theft during transit, as well as mortality and loss of use through accident or sickness.